Introduction

 FAQs

-1. What is the difference between DWG and DXF?
+- What is the difference between DWG and DXF?

 DWG is AutoCAD’s native file format, storing detailed design data.
-DXF is an open-source format designed for sharing designs between different CAD programs.
+DXF is an open-source format designed for sharing designs between different CAD programs. - How can I use DWT files in AutoCAD?

 DWT files are templates that contain preset settings like layers and units.
-Use them to start new projects with consistent parameters.
+Use them to start new projects with consistent parameters. - What is a BAK file in AutoCAD?

 A BAK file is an automatic backup created when saving a DWG file.
-It stores the previous version of the drawing in case you need to recover it.
+It stores the previous version of the drawing in case you need to recover it. - When should I use a DWF file?

-Use DWF files for sharing design data with clients or stakeholders who need to view the design but don’t require access to the original editable file.
+Use DWF files for sharing design data with clients or stakeholders who need to view the design but don’t require access to the original editable file. - Can AutoCAD export files to PDF?

 Yes, AutoCAD can export drawings as PDFs, making it easy to share designs for review or printing without providing access to the DWG file